 New Mountain Vantage Advisers, L.L.C. ("NMV") has filed a proxy statement reflecting that it has nominated two individuals for election as directors at the annual meeting in opposition to the nominees recommended by our board of directors.
 If NMV proceeds with its alternative nominations, the election of directors would be considered a contested election.
 As a result, the two (2) director nominees for the Class I directors receiving the most votes at the annual meeting will be elected and the one (1) Series A director shall be elected by a majority of the votes properly cast by the holders of Series A Convertible Preferred Stock for such election at the annual meeting.
 You may not vote your shares cumulatively or for a greater number of persons than the number of director nominees named in this proxy statement.
-In the event NMV does not proceed with its nominations or withdraws its nominees on or prior to the day preceding the date the Company first mails the proxy materials for the annual meeting to the Company's stockholders, the election of directors will not be contested, and the director nominees for Class I directors will be elected if the number of votes cast for such nominee's election exceed the number of votes cast against such nominee's election.
+In the event NMV does not proceed with its nominations or withdraws its nominees on or prior to the day preceding the date the Company first mails the proxy materials for the annual meeting to the Company's stockholders, the election of directors will not be contested, and the director nominees for Class I directors will be elected if the number of votes cast for such nominee's election.